 This process took place rarely during the Serenissima.
 But after its fall and the subsequent Austrian domain, the new rules filled in 28 canals in just 50 years, from 1816 to 1866.

 You can see how Venice, Venezia in Italian, looked like in the past thanks to the paintings of Canaletto.
 You can find several Canaletto paintings on the Google Arts & Culture website.

-How many canals are there in Venice?
-How many are the bridges in Venice?
+How many canals are there in Venice Italy?
+And how many bridges are there in Venice?

 People often ask “How many canals are there in Venice?” or “How many bridges are there in Venice?”.